yancong/datacenter/index.md

-<span style="color: green">Welcome to Looking for the Cloud: a data center walking tour at Science Park, Amsterdam </span>
+<span style="color: #FFFFFF">Welcome to Looking for the Cloud: a data center walking tour at Science Park, Amsterdam </span>

 Below are documentations of the walking tour: